-Pronouncement Nature of change IASB effective date Amendments to IAS 32 Financial Instruments: Presentation - 'Offsetting Financial Assets and Financial Liabilities' Inserts application guidance to address inconsistencies identified in applying the offsetting criteria used in the standard.
-Some gross settlement systems may qualify for offsetting where they exhibit certain characteristics akin to net settlement.
-Annual periods beginning on or after 1 January 2014.
-Amendments to IFRS 9 Financial Instruments (1), (2) Replaces those parts of IAS 39 Financial Instruments: Recognition and Measurement relating to the classification, measurement and derecognition of financial assets and liabilities and hedge accounting.
-IFRS 9 requires financial assets to be classified into two measurement categories, fair value and amortised cost, on the basis of the objectives of the entity's business model for managing its financial assets and contractual cash flow characteristics of the instruments and eliminated the available-for-sale financial assets and held-to-maturity investment categories in IAS 39.
+Nature of change

+IASB effective date

+Replaces IAS 39 Financial Instruments: Recognition and Measurement.

+Annual periods beginning on or after 1 January 2018

+IFRS 9 requires financial assets to be classified into three measurement categories, fair value through profit and loss, fair value through other comprehensive income and amortised cost, on the basis of the objectives of the entity's business model for managing its financial assets and the contractual cash flow characteristics of the instruments.
 The requirements for derecognition are broadly unchanged from IAS 39.
-The standard also retains most of IAS 39 requirements for financial liabilities except for those designated at fair value through profit or loss whereby that part of the fair value change attributable to the entity's own credit risk is recorded in other comprehensive income.
-The hedge accounting requirements are more closely aligned with risk management practices and follow a more principle-based approach.
-Date yet to be determined
+The standard also retains most of the IAS 39 requirements for financial liabilities except for those designated at fair value through profit or loss whereby that part of the fair value change attributable to the entity's own credit risk is recorded in other comprehensive income.
+The classification and measurement change is not expected to have a significant impact on the Group.